 We divide the proof of the bound \eqref{rak4} into several lemmas.
 For simplicity of notation, in this subsection let $\Phi:=\Phi^{++-}$ and $c^{\ast}_{\mathbf{k}}:=c^{\ast,++-}_{\xi;k_1,k_2,k_3}$.

 \begin{lem} The bound \eqref{rak4} holds provided that \eqref{rak3} holds and, in addition,

 \end{lem}

 \begin{proof}[Proof of Lemma \ref{lemma1}] This is the main case, which gives the precise form of the correction.
-However, the proof if similar (in fact easier, due the extra assumption $|\xi|\gtrsim 1$ in our situation) to the proof of \cite{IoPu2}[Lemma 6.4].
+However, the proof is similar (in fact easier, due the extra assumption $|\xi|\gtrsim 1$ in our situation) to the proof of \cite[Lemma 6.4]{IoPu2}.
 The only difference is that, in our case $\Lambda(\xi)=|\xi|^{3/2}$; therefore one has the expansion